Grant

 Applicants for this travel grant must meet the following criteria:

-• One co-applicant must be from a developing country and the other must be from a developed country
+• One co-applicant must be from a lesser resourced country and the other must be from a high income country

-• The trip can be in either direction, but preference is given to travel from developing countries to developed countries
+• The trip can be in either direction, but preference is given to travel from lesser resourced countries to high income countries

 • The visit must be for a period of at least one month